Paul Brand (journalist): Career

 Following Laura Kuenssberg's announcement of her departure as political editor of BBC News, Brand was described in the media as a frontrunner for the position.
 According to The Times, "several industry sources" claimed he had been approached by the BBC in connection with the position.
 However, he agreed to stay on at ITV after being offered new roles, including as the presenter of Tonight.
 On 9 March 2022 he was confirmed to be the new presenter of Tonight, and succeeded Julie Etchingham in April.
 Etchingham had decided to step down from Tonight to concentrate on ITV News at Ten and documentary projects.
-Brand also continued in his role as UK editor.
+Brand also continued in his role as UK Editor.
 He was reported to have agreed to a "substantial pay rise" for his new roles.

 Brand first reported a photograph from November 2020 of Prime Minister Boris Johnson raising a glass at a party.
-It was suggested on social media that Brand's husband Joe Cuddeford was the source of the photograph.
+It was falsely suggested on social media that Brand's husband Joe Cuddeford was the source of the photograph.
 Cuddeford is a civil servant working at the Geospatial Commission, a government body which is part of the Cabinet Office.
 Brand used Twitter to deny claims that his source is a family member, and said he had been subjected to homophobic abuse and disinformation by internet trolls.
 He stated that his husband had not received a fixed penalty notice or attended any parties.

+In June 2024, Brand interviewed Rishi Sunak during the general election campaign, which the then Prime Minister conducted immediately after leaving D-Day commemorations in Normandy early to continue campaigning.
+Sunak apologised for his judgement, with Brand explaining that Downing Street had decided the timing of the interview.

-Brand was a guest presenter of Good Morning Britain on 18 and 19 August 2022, where he presented with Kate Garraway and Ranvir Singh.
+Brand is a stand-in presenter of Good Morning Britain, where he has presented with Kate Garraway and Ranvir Singh.
+He is also a regular presenter of ITV News at Ten and a show on LBC radio.